CheeseCake87/FlexBLS/README.md

 ## Deployment 🚀

-MorphBLS is designed to be deployed on a server with Docker.
+FlexBLS is designed to be deployed on a server with Docker.

 ### Attention 🚨